 - Physical disabilities

-A Dade City nursing home abuse lawyer from Distasio Law Firm will take a compassionate, personalized approach to your case.
+A Dade City nursing home neglect attorney from Distasio Law Firm will take a compassionate, personalized approach to your case.
 We strive on our clients’ behalf to pursue justice and compensation for your loved one’s injuries and losses from those accountable.
 To find out more, reach out to one of our experienced personal injury attorneys today.

 Florida and Nursing Home Care